 In turbulent times like these, our Clients often ask how we’re protecting their assets.
-In this piece, we’ll focus on the measures our strategic partner, Charles Schwab, takes to ensure our Clients’ accounts are safe.
-Schwab is one of the largest and best capitalized broker/dealers in the world, with $2.7 trillion in Client assets – half of the Independent Registered Investment Advisors in the US use Charles Schwab as their custodian.
+In this piece, we’ll focus on the measures our strategic partner, Charles Schwab, takes to focus on asset protection and ensure our Clients’ accounts are safe.
+Schwab is one of the largest and best capitalized broker/dealers in the world, with over $7 trillion in Client assets – more than half of the Independent Registered Investment Advisors in the US use Charles Schwab as their custodian.

 Three layers of protection are provided to our Clients via the SEC’s Customer Protection Rule, the Securities Investor Protection Corporation (SIPC) and the Federal Deposit Insurance Corporation (FDIC):